A Latent Space Model for Cognitive Social Structures Data: Discussion

 \section{Discussion}

 We have presented a novel approach for modeling CSS data with a focus on assessing cognitive agreement across actors in a social network.
-The model is highly interpretable, allows for a simple description of the underlying social space, and outperforms other methods available in the literature.
+The spatial nature of the model (which operationalizes the notion of social roles) and its close relationship with latent factor models widely used for scaling categorical data in the social sciences make the model highly interpretable.